sap218/hugo-test/content/posts/researchers-takeover.md

 One of the major topics I wanted to discuss is my PhD.

 Firstly I'd like to discuss PhD applications!
-I've had a few questions from Masters students over the past year about PhD applications, including essays & interviews.
+I've had a few questions from Masters students over the past year about PhD applications, including essays & interviews
-(Although I Tweeted some advice - in this blog it'd be best to link over to the [PhD applications]({{< relref "phd-applications.md#tips" >}}) post.)
+(**note**: although I Tweeted some advice - to avoid duplication I've decided to link the [PhD applications]({{< relref "phd-applications.md#tips" >}} "PhD applications blog specifically tips") post.)

 My PhD is focused on inflammation!
 I am looking into non-traditional biomarkers of inflammation through various methods & data sources: structured and unstructured.